phluid61/internet-drafts/file-scheme/draft.md

 > as an encoded string often depends on the user's localization
 > settings, or defaults to UTF-8 {{STD63}}.

-When the file system's encoding is not known the file URI should be transported as an Internationalized Resource Identifier (IRI)
+When the file system's encoding is not known the file URI SHOULD be transported as an Internationalized Resource Identifier (IRI)
 {{RFC3987}}.